 There are few things in life more important than personal financial security, yet there are few things more confusing and complicated than personal finances.
 That’s a challenge that NerdWallet tackles by providing objective advice, expert information, and tools to help people better understand and manage their finances.

-With over 140 million visits to their tools and content, NerdWallet is constantly looking for ways to improve the user experience and give more value to their customers.
-Last year, they shipped 27 major new features to their mobile app alone.
+NerdWallet is constantly looking for ways to improve the user experience and give more value to their customers.
+Last year, they shipped many major new features to their mobile app alone.
 Next year they want to move even faster, adding new functionality and increasing speed and reliability of their apps.

 To hit these goals, the engineering team launched a code overhaul focused on implementing the Apollo GraphQL stack.